Pandan, Antique: Education

 Acting under the Department of Education (DepEd), the Pandan School District oversees the implementation of the programs and thrusts of the department.
 The district is composed of 33 schools—10 mono-grade elementary schools; 5 multi-grade elementary schools, and 18 primary schools—with a total of 200 classrooms.

 Secondary education is provided by two private schools (the Pandan Bay Institute, Inc. (PBI) and the Jinalinan Academy) and four public schools (the Pandan National Vocational High School (PNVHS), and the Patria, Mag-aba, and Santa Ana National High Schools).
 These six schools have a combined 58 classrooms.

 Mag-aba National High School was founded in 1977.
 At first it was a Barangay High School but upon the term of President Corazon Aquino, all Barangay High Schools were renamed as National High Schools.
-Mag-aba National High School was relocated to the eastern part of the Barangay Mag-aba in 1992.
+Mag-aba National High School's campus was relocated to the eastern part of Barangay Mag-aba in 1992 where it currently stands.

 Founded in 1947, the PBI (Pandan Bay Institute, Inc.) was formerly run by the Diocese of Antique but is now managed and operated by the Canadian Missionary Brothers of Christian Instruction (commonly known as the La Mennais Brothers).
 The Jinalinan Academy is operated by the Seventh-day Adventists.
 Located in the town proper, the PNVHS (Pandan National Vocational High School) was founded in 1997 and had its first graduates at the end of the 2000–2001 school year.

 On a limited basis, tertiary education is provided by the Jinalinan Academy (which offers a one-year Health Aide course) and by the PBI (which offers two-year Computer Science and Computer Secretarial courses).